-Tuesday 13 August 2019 11am & 12.30pmThe next Music At Midday will be held on Tuesday 13 August 2019.
+Tuesday 21 April 2020 11am & 12.30pmThe next Music At Midday will be held on Tuesday 21 April.
 Canberra Theatre Centre together with the Royal Military College Band host Music At Midday concerts six times a year with the support of Canberra Labor Club.
 The proceeds of the concerts support many local charities.
-Donations going to Marymead.
+The proceeds of this concert will go to The Salvation Army.
 Canberra Labor Club Group Facebook Canberra Labor Club Group Twitter Canberra Labor Club Group Instagram

 11am & 12.30pm

-The next Music At Midday will be held on Tuesday 13 August 2019.
+The next Music At Midday will be held on Tuesday 21 April.
 Canberra Theatre Centre together with the Royal Military College Band host Music At Midday concerts six times a year with the support of Canberra Labor Club.
 The proceeds of the concerts support many local charities.
-Donations going to Marymead.

 Officer Commanding/Music Director